huggingface/hub-docs/tasks/src/zero-shot-image-classification/about.md

 ### Action Recognition
-For any given use case of action/gesture recognition, if all the possible classes of actions are not known beforehand, Zero-shot learning can be a solution.
+Action recognition is the task of identifying when a person in an image/video is performing a given action from a set of actions.
+If all the possible actions are not known beforehand, conventional deep learning models fail.
+With zero-shot learning, for a given domain of a set of actions, we can create a mapping connecting low-level features and a semantic description of auxiliary data to classify unknown classes of actions.